 Demo Project

-To see SAM in action, we have created a demo project on Unitlab Annotate.
+To see SAM in action, we will create a demo project on Unitlab Annotate.
 First, create a free account.
-SAM-powered annotation (called Magic Touch) is free forever, and supports both Image Segmentation and Instance Segmentation.

 Step 1: Project Setup